UE and VR Development Technical Notes

 * lighthouse_tx_htc_2_0-244-2016-03-12.bin

-1. Ensure the base station is powered off, then connect it to the computer using a micro-B USB cable.
+1. With the tracker (base station) powered off, connect it to the computer using a micro-B USB cable.

-2. Press and hold the mode button on the back of the base station and plug in the power cable.
+2. Press and hold the mode button on the back of the tracker (base station) and insert the power cable.

-3. Release the mode button once the computer confirms a USB mass storage device.
+3. Once the computer confirms it as a USB mass storage device, you can release the mode button.

-4. The connected base station’s storage device is named “CRP_DISABLED”; open it and delete the file “firmware.bin.”
+4. The connected tracker (base station) storage device will be named “CRP_DISABLED”.
+Open it and delete the file “firmware.bin”.

 6. After copying, unplug the power cable.

-7. Wait a few seconds, then plug the power back in.
+7. Wait a few seconds, and then plug the power back in.
 Do not press the mode button during this process.
-The base station should now rapidly blink green or red after a few seconds.
+After a few seconds, the tracker (base station) should blink green or red quickly.
 A green light indicates successful recovery.

-8. If it blinks red, this indicates it cannot auto-repair; you need to send it for repair.
+8. If it flashes red, it indicates it cannot fix automatically, please send it for repairs.

 9. Unplug the power again.

-11. Once complete, the base station should return to normal operation.
-Set its channel to “A” and track it independently (keep the other base station powered off) to verify functionality.
-Once confirmed working, power on the other base station.
+11. Once complete, the tracker (base station) should return to normal; set its channel to “A” and track it individually (with the other base station powered off) to confirm functionality.
+Once confirmed to be working properly, turn on the other base station.

-• If manually flashing the base station firmware and recalibration does not work, use a phone to take a picture to ensure the two laser points are functioning normally (do not use iPhone/iPad as they cannot capture the laser points); if either of these laser points does not display, it indicates laser damage and should be sent to customer service for inspection.
+• If manually flashing the tracker (base station) firmware and calibration still doesn’t work, please take a photo to ensure whether the two laser dots are functioning normally (an iPhone/iPad cannot capture laser dots).
+If either of these two laser dots does not show, it indicates laser damage, please send it for customer service inspection.

 Engine Analysis